npm/cli/README.md

 This is just enough info to get you up and running.

+If you want to learn more about npm, check out [this YouTube video](https://www.youtube.com/embed/x03fjb2VlGY).

 Much more info will be available via `npm help` once it's installed.

 ## IMPORTANT